-Resistance against atmospheric electricity:

-Since many faults of the original instruments were caused by the atmospheric electricity, a special attention was paid to the design of control systems to minimize the consequences of lightnings and discharges.
+Resistance against atmospheric electricity: Since many faults of the original instruments were caused by the atmospheric electricity, a special attention was paid to the design of control systems to minimize the consequences of light-nings and discharges.

-A modern conception of controlling:

-Industrial computers, connected in a network each with other and with the main computer as well, are used to control different functional nodes of the device.
+A modern conception of controlling: Industrial computers, connected each other in a network and linked to the main computer as well, are used to control different functional nodes of the device.
 Many of the necessary routines are programmed already at the level of the industrial computers.

-Robotic control of the instrument:

-A remote control of the whole device, including the opening and closing of the telescope, will be among the options available to the observer.
-Otherwise, the instrument is possible to control directly from the observing room or from an office at the ground floor of the spectrograph building.
+Robotic control of the instrument: A remote control of the whole device, including the opening and closing of the telescope, will be among the options available to the observer.
+Otherwise, the instrument is possible to control directly from the observing room or from a remote room.